tblondelle/random_image_viewer/README.md

 # random_image_viewer

-Windows GUI for randomly browsing all pictures in a directory AND its sub-directories.
+Windows GUI for randomly browsing all pictures in a directory and its sub-directories.

-Optimised for **minimum distraction**: no buttons, only the image matters.
+* Optimised for **minimum distraction**: no buttons, no menus, only the image matters.

-**Easy** to install: no bizarre packages needed.
+* **Easy to install**: no bizarre packages needed.

-**Easy** to customize: straightforward, structured, *commented*  code.
+* **Easy to customize**: straightforward, structured, commented code.

 ## Requirements
 * Windows